 Tax exempt wholesale customers

-Where customers have no tax code set against their record the product tax setting is applied.
-If the product is non taxable the customer will not pay tax, however, you may wish to be able to distinguish wholesale sales tax from retail sales tax in your profit and loss report, in which case you can create a new tax code with a zero rate that is applied to wholesale customer records.
-When you add items to orders, the taxable products will inherit the customer tax code.
+In order to distinguish wholesale sales tax from retail sales tax in your profit and loss report, you can create a new tax code with a zero rate that is applied to wholesale customer records.
+When you add items to orders, the taxable products will inherit the [zero rated] customer tax code.
 Non-taxable products will still post into accounts as "- Not rated".

 Point of sale